 - The strong airflow through its pocketed coil layer ensures temperature neutrality.

 - It provides a wide range of options to choose from.

-- Not recommended for sleepers who weigh less than 130 pounds.
+- Not recommended for sleepers who sleepers that want extra sink.

 - Sleepers who want close-body conforming should stay away from this mattress.

-- Individuals who want soft or plush mattresses won’t like sleeping on this one.
+- Individuals who want extra soft or plush mattresses won’t like sleeping on this one.

 The Molecule mattress is designed to focus on recovery and performance.
 It is an all-foam mattress crafted to provide athletes with the craftsmanship and top-grade material.